Unity-Technologies/Standard-Assets-Characters/README.md

 	6) Repeat above step for Strafe under MaleThirdPerson
 	7) Select MaleThirdPerson
 		a) On the Third Person Brain, drag Third Person Cameras onto the Camera Animation Manager property
-		b) On the Legacy Cross Platform Character Input, drag StandaloneInput (located under ThirdPersonInput) onto the Standalone Input property
+		b) On the Legacy Cross Platform Character Input, drag ThirdPersonInput onto the Standalone Input property
-		c) Repeat for MobileInput and the Mobile Input property
+		c) Also drag ThirdPersonInput onto the Mobile Input property
 		d) *OPTIONAL* If the scene has a Movement Effects Library, drag it onto the Starting Movement Effect Library property located under the Third Person Movement Effect Handler object
 	8) *OPTIONAL* To support Mobile Input, select MobileInput
 		a) On the Mobile Camera Sensitivity Adjustment, drag the Exploration and Idle Cinemachine State Driven Cameras onto the Exploration State and Third Person Idle Camera properties